 Plan for Congested Traffic

 It’s no secret that the Denver metro area has been experiencing a huge amount of growth, a fact that has resulted in notable frustrations to communities.
-From soaring rental prices to concerns about preserving natural areas, the impact of the rising population is taking a toll.
+From soaring rental prices to concerns about preserving natural areas, the impact of the rising population is taking a toll on both city streets and major highway corridors.

 One of the major areas being affected by the growth is traffic.
 With more cars on the road, the roads are naturally more congested, which makes commutes take longer.
 To stay safe around clogged roads, keep the following tips in mind: